jmprado/Hahn.Assesment/README.md

     cd Hahn.Assesment
     ```

-3. Make sure that your docker desktop is started and run
+3. Make sure that your docker desktop is started then run

     ```powershell
     ./run-app.ps1